uc-cdis/bc-cwl/version2/README.md

-Hippocampal subfield CWL pipeline pulls human MRI scans from the [Brain Commons](https://data.braincommons.org/), performs post-processing and calculations, and returns measures of the sufbields of the human hippocampal formations.
+Hippocampal subfield CWL pipeline pulls human MRI scans from the [Brain Commons](https://data.braincommons.org/), performs post-processing and calculations, and returns measures of the subfields of the human hippocampal formations.

 ## Setup